PhilippeDoucette/FCND-Controls-CPP/README.md

   LateralPositionControl(curTrajPoint.position, curTrajPoint.velocity, estPos, estVel, curTrajPoint.accel);
 ```

-`2.
+"2.
 Generate a new `FigureEightFF.txt` that has velocity terms
 Did the velocity-specified trajectory make a difference?
-Why?`
+Why?"

 Yes, it made a huge difference.
 The quad was not able to track trajectory closer then about 1/2 meter, no matter how I adjusted the parameters.
 Adding the trajectory velocity to the command enabled very close tracking, within the performance criteria.